guilhermeUpToTask/TasksManeger/task_maneger_project/Jornaul/RoadMap.md

 Setup nginext - check
 Create Integration Tests - check
 Setup CI  in github - check
-Setup CD  in github -
+Setup CD  in github - check
+Configurate TSL Certificate - check
-Deploy to the AWS
+Deploy to the AWS - check
 Make it pretier
 Documentate the whole project
 Post it in linkedin